 01 of 05

-Truly a cidade maravilhosa, Rio is spectacularly located, and to live up to the scenery, cariocas and visitors enjoy a vivid lifestyle nestled between fabulous beaches and rainforested hills.
+Truly a cidade maravilhosa, Rio is spectacularly located, and cariocas and visitors enjoy a vivid lifestyle nestled between fabulous beaches and rainforested hills.

 Don't miss out on Ipanema Beach, made popular by the song The Girl from Ipanema.
 But it's also a destination popular for locals who meet for drinks, as beer is sold all along the beach.

-If you're more active, there are plenty of activities from volleyball, soccer and Brazilian footvolley which combines the two sports.
+If you're more active, there are plenty of activities like volleyball, soccer, and Brazilian footvolley, which combines the two sports.

 02 of 05

 The city is South America's largest and Brazil's center of trade and industry.
 Paulistanos work hard and play hard.
-Sao Paulo is known to locals as "Sampa" and while many complain it's a concrete jungle due to its financial focus, there are also plenty of opportunities for art and culture.
+Sao Paulo is known to locals as "Sampa," and while many complain about its financial focus, there are also plenty of opportunities for art and culture.

-If you're into street art, the city is known for its pichação which is a series of tagging in a cryptic style in death-defying locations.
-Many of the most famous artists try to impress with finding the most difficult locations to tag.
+If you're into street art, the city is known for its pichação, which is a series of tagging in a cryptic style in death-defying locations.
+Many of the most famous artists try to impress by finding the most difficult locations to tag.